MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/general/visual-studio-2022-unsupported-operating-systems.md

 - Visual Studio Terminal doesn't work and isn't supported on Windows 7 and Windows Server 2008 R2.
 - .NET 4.8.1 isn't supported, and will not install.

-## Windows 8
+## Windows 8, Windows 8.1

-Visual Studio 2022 doesn't install on Windows 8.
+Visual Studio 2022 doesn't install on Windows 8 or Windows 8.1.

-## Windows 8.1, Windows Server 2012, and Windows Server 2012 R2
+Windows Server 2012, and Windows Server 2012 R2

-When installing or using Visual Studio 2022 on Windows 8.1, Windows Server 2012, or Windows Server 2012 R2, you may experience the following issues.
+When installing or using Visual Studio 2022 on Windows Server 2012, or Windows Server 2012 R2, you may experience the following issues.

-- Windows 8.1 is no longer supported on Visual Studio 2022, and will not recieve future security updates.
-You may be in an unsecure state when installing on this OS.
 - SQL development against a LocalDB, web development tools, and code maps aren't available.
 To work around this issue, install SQL Server Express 2016.
 For more information on installation, see [SQL Server Express LocalDB](/sql/database-engine/configure-windows/sql-server-express-localdb).
 - .NET 4.8.1 isn't supported, and will not install.